The Resort Area Strategic Action Plan (RASAP)

 Rudee Inlet Connector Walk

 To encourage private development to move forward, the Rudee Inlet Connector Walk Capital Improvement Plan (CIP) project was created to connect Rudee Inlet to the Oceanfront.
 This is identified as a top 10 priority project in the RASAP.

-The Rudee Connector Walk Phase I project includes a 10-foot wide concrete walkway constructed from Winston Salem Avenue, under the Rudee Inlet Bridge, to the 4th Street parking lot.
-The project has improved the mobility and safety of pedestrians and cyclists by providing a lighted, direct linkage from the Marina district to the Oceanfront.
+The Rudee Connector Walk project includes a 10-foot wide concrete walkway constructed from Winston Salem Avenue, under the Rudee Inlet Bridge, to the 4th Street parking lot.
+Completed in Fall 2014, this project has improved the mobility and safety of pedestrians and cyclists by providing a lighted, direct linkage from the Marina district to the Oceanfront.
 The project also provides infrastructure improvement for a future water taxi launch to serve Rudee Inlet, complements the proposed bus stop improvements planned for Rudee Loop, and optimizes usage of the 4th Street parking lot.

 Another critical project to the Rudee Inlet area is the Rudee Promenade.
 This project envisions a broad walkway along Rudee Inlet that links a variety of businesses and residential properties to Rudee Walk and the Oceanfront Boardwalk.
 The Rudee Promenade Feasibility Study

 was developed in February 2015 to initiate a full evaluation of this project.
 The Study is in a preliminary form and will require stakeholder and resident review.